 Mistaken ideas about meaningness inhibit creativity, constrict your life, and make you miserable.
 This book is meant as a practical manual for overcoming these confused stances, liberating you from their negative effects.
 It offers specific antidotes for particular confusions.

-A “stance” is a pattern of thinking, feeling, and eventually acting.
-Each of those reinforces the others, and helps maintain the stance.
+A “stance” is a pattern of thinking, feeling, and acting.
+Each of the three reinforces the others two, and helps maintain the stance.

-The main method is to become familiar with the thoughts and feelings characteristic of each confused stance, so that you notice them as they occur; and then choose to think differently.
+The main method is to become familiar with the thoughts, feelings, and patterns of activity characteristic of each confused stance, so that you notice them as they occur; and then choose to think, feel, and act differently.
 Simply remembering that there is a better alternative—a complete stance—is often most of the battle.
 However, it’s also necessary to understand how and why this alternative is better, and that can take some work.
 If the complete stances were obviously better, no one would adopt the confused ones.

 Cognitive restructuring is the central method of cognitive-behavioral therapy (CBT).
 Cognitive restructuring is also a practice of “thinking differently,” by noticing patterns of dysfunctional, emotion-laden thought, and replacing them with more accurate and functional ones.
 CBT, like Meaningness, suggests that patterns of thought, feeling, and behavior reinforce each other.
 Interestingly, like my approach, CBT draws on Eastern religion and Western philosophy.

 The specific patterns of thinking/feeling/acting CBT works with, called cognitive distortions, have almost no overlap with my confused stances.
 So the method is similar, but the content is mainly quite different.
 (One point of commonality: CBT aims to overcome “absolutism,” perhaps similar to eternalism.
 In place of absolutism, it promotes “flexibility,” perhaps similar to the complete stance’s attitude toward nebulosity.)